Trion states and quantum criticality of attractive SU(3) Dirac fermions: Introduction

 \section{Introduction}

-With the high development of the experiment, optical lattices loaded with ultracold atoms has become an excellent lab for studying strong correlation physics.
-Unlike those in solids, physical parameters in an optical lattice system, e.g. lattice structure and on-site interaction, are highly controllable and continuously adjustable, which opens an avenue for simulating various Hamiltonians with ultracold atoms.
-Interestingly, ultracold alkali and alkaline-earth fermions carry large hyperfine spins, which provides an opportunity to study SU($N$) ($N > 3$) symmetries that are typical in the high energy context but rare in solids.
-In condensed matter physics, the previous study of lattice fermion or spin models with SU($N$)\cite{Affleck1988,Arovas1988,Read1990} or Sp($N$)\cite{Read1991,Sachdev1991} symmetry, was essentially a theoretical effort to handle strong correlations by employing a systematic $1/N$ expansion.
-In recent decade, fermionic models with SU($N$) symmetry have been of great interest to both experimentalists \cite{Taie2010,DeSalvo2010,Taie2012,Scazza2014,Zhang2014,Pagano2014,Cazalilla2014,Hofrichter2016} and theorist \cite{Wu2003,Honerkamp2004a,Wu2005a,Gorshkov2010} in the context of ultracold atoms.
+Optical traps and lattices loaded with ultracold atoms have become excellent platforms for studying strong correlation physics.
+Interestingly, since the ultracold alkali and alkaline-earth fermions can carry large hyperfine spins, they provide an opportunity to study SU($N$) ($N > 2$) symmetries that are typical in high energy physics but rare in solids.
+In recent decades, fermionic models with SU($N$) symmetry have been of great interest to both experimentalists \cite{Taie2010,DeSalvo2010,Taie2012,Scazza2014,Zhang2014,Pagano2014,Cazalilla2014,Hofrichter2016, Riegger2018Localized,he2020collective,Song2020Evidence,ozawa2018,Taie2022} and theorists \cite{Wu2003,Honerkamp2004Ultra,Honerkamp2004BCS,Wu2005a,Gorshkov2010,Yoshida2021Rigorous} in the interdisciplinary context of ultracold atom physics and condensed matter physics.
+In particular, the SU($3$) model, as a minimal SU($N$) model beyond SU(2), increasingly arouses interest of researchers because of its striking resemblance to the quark matter \cite{Fodor2002,Aoki2006,Wilczek2007}.
+The SU(3) symmetry can be experimentally realized with ultracold fermionic $^{6}\mathrm{Li}$ atoms \cite{Abraham1997,Bartenstein2005,Ottenstein2008,Huckans2009}.
+Each $^{6}\mathrm{Li}$ atom is in its three lowest hyperfine states, hereinafter referred to as ``colors''.
+When the three pairwise $s$-wave scattering lengths approach a common negative value, the attractive interactions become SU(3) symmetric \cite{Huckans2009}.